rwndy/course-web-fullstack/modules/api-1/README.md

 # Internet Trivia

-There are varouus web protocols:
+There are various web protocols available today:

 - FTP
 - Telnet
 - WebSocket
 - Socket.io
 - WebRTC

+The last three are used for real-time functionality.

 ---